 Asaba, E., Josephsson, S. & Jonsson, H. (2017).
 Vedenskabsteoretisk, filosofisk og teoretisk grundlag for aktivitetsvedenskaben.
 In Kristensen, H.K., Back Schou, A. & Mærsk (Eds.): Nordisk aktivitetsvidenskab.København: Munksgaard.

-Asaba, E., Patomella, A-H., Guidetti, S., Kottorp, A., & Tham, K. (In press).
+Asaba, E., Patomella, A-H., Guidetti, S., Kottorp, A., & Tham, K. (2018).
 Att främja hälsa och förebygga ohälsa genom engagerande aktiviteter: Ett exempel från prevention av stroke.
 In U. Kroksmark (Ed.): Hälsa och Aktivitet i Vardagen - ur ett arbetsterapeutiskt perspektiv.
 Sveriges Arbetsterapeuter.

 Short personal reflection on learning...

 I aspire to create an environment where learning is the anticipated outcome rather than a specific product.
 I contend that the most sustainable learning happens when it is born from the wishes of the learner, and is both internally and externally rewarded through an increased understanding of a given phenomena or topic.

 Aspects of education today, such as learning in a second language or negotiating different pedagogic traditions, challenges the student to find strategies to manage diverse academic endeavors, but it also challenges todays teachers to embrace an ambiguity of not knowing what will emerge when cultures, pedagogic traditions, and multiple languages meet in the contemporary classroom.
 Adding to this, is the complexity of the contemporary classroom itself, something that today can be completely virtual.